 - Always complete the full course of the antibiotic even if you are feeling better.
-Stopping the antibiotics will cause resistance to set in early and will promote growth of antibiotic resistant bacteria
+Stopping the antibiotics will cause resistance to set in early and will promote the growth of antibiotic-resistant bacteria.

 For more details on antibiotic resistance, read our blog on PM Narendra Modi’s thoughts on the topic here.